 This then gives you a triad of values that can provide a somewhat clear picture of team performance (again, I caution against using the metrics for anything except an early-warning system — do not use metrics to say if something is good or bad.
 If you want information, look more closely).
 I recommend using the triad in this manner:

 During the Sprint Retrospective, review the state of the metric values over the past three or four Sprints.
 Look at each number and make some decisions.

 - If “Achieved DONEness” is less than 100%, the team should take steps to improve the involvement of the Product Owner in the Sprint and to improve communication with the Product Owner during the Sprint.

 - If “Velocity” is decreasing, the team should start asking questions about what is causing the increased effort.
 Why is fewer and fewer story points being completed during the Sprint?
 Causes and follow-up actions should be discussed.

 - If “Defects” is increasing, the team should start reviewing root causes for some of the defects.
 The question that should be asked is, “how did this defect make it past the team’s testing?”
 Causes and follow-up actions should be discussed; if necessary the team’s DONEness definition may need to be updated.

 No matter what you do, be careful with metrics.
 They are at least as likely to cause harm as to do good.
+Metrics should always be connected to goals.
+In other words, the goal comes first, then the metric.
 Make sure your metrics make sense and ensure that the metric values are open and accessible to your Scrum team.
 Don’t keep them in the dark.
 Lastly, use the metrics to monitor and improve — don’t use metrics as a threat against a poor evaluation or a carrot to encourage good performance.
 It just doesn’t work and it makes everyone frustrated.